-The operator of the airport which has been developed in part with Federal aid has assumed certain obligations including a commitment to operate and maintain the airport in a safe and usable condition for the use and benefit of the public.
+The operator of Airport which has been developed in part with Federal aid has assumed certain obligations including a commitment to operate and maintain the airport in a safe and usable condition for the use and benefit of the public.
 Although not always expressly stated in its agreement with the United States Government, there is an implied duty to keep aeronautical facilities available for use and free of obstructions.
 The presence of an immobilized aircraft could constitute such an obstruction.
-It shall be the responsibility of the Airport Manager or his delegated representative to exercise his authority and responsibilities with respect to an immobilized aircraft following its release by the National Transportation Safety Board or the Federal Aviation Administration.
-If the aircraft is an immediate threat to life, safety or Airport Operations, the Airport may take immediate action.
+It shall be the responsibility of the Airport Manager or their delegated representative to exercise their authority and responsibilities with respect to an immobilized aircraft following its release by the NTSB or the FAA.
+If the aircraft is an immediate threat to life, safety or airport operations, the Airport may take immediate action.